 Participation in these programs can lead to improvement in care quality, efficiency, technology use, and more.
 CMS incentive programs serve as beta tests to improve care delivery while lowering costs.
 In addition to the obvious financial incentives, participating facilities also have a plethora of data to analyze in order to improve on the most relevant measures.

 Fig 8 Cost per Medicare Discharge for Massachusetts General Hospital.
-Insights from Definitive Healthcare based on most recent available CMS data.
+Insights from Definitive Healthcare based on most recent available CMS data, 2018 (accessed July 2019.)

 Tracking this metric can help hospitals understand long-term spending by therapy area and adjust care provision accordingly.
 Over time, high care costs and low profits can negatively impact hospital performance and care offerings, reducing the variety of services available and physicians on staff.

 Fig 9 Net Operating Profit Margin and other financial strength indicators for Massachusetts General Hospital.
-Insights from Definitive Healthcare based on most recent available CMS data.
+Insights from Definitive Healthcare based on most recent available CMS data, 2018 (accessed July 2019.)

-According to Definitive Healthcare data, the average net operating margin is -3.3 percent, meaning that the majority of hospitals are not turning a profit.
-Of hospitals with a positive operating margin, the average is 11.3 percent.
-Hospitals with a negative operating margin averaged -20.7 percent.
-Of the 7,800 hospitals tracked by Definitive Healthcare, 21 reported a profit margin of 0.
+According to Definitive Healthcare data, the average hospital net operating margin is -0.08 percent, meaning that most U.S. hospitals are not turning a profit.
+Of hospitals with a positive operating margin, the average is 15.8 percent.
+Hospitals with a negative operating margin averaged -27.5 percent.
+Of the 7,800 hospitals tracked by Definitive Healthcare, 10 reported a profit margin of 0.

 Fig 10 Financial Comparisons: Financial Ratio Analysis DHC Visual Dashboard featuring Bad Debt to Net Patient Revenue and Net Income Margin.
-Insights from Definitive Healthcare based on most recent available CMS data.
+Insights from Definitive Healthcare based on most recent available CMS data (accessed July 2019.)

 With these new bad debt guidelines uncompensated care, including charity care, will still be provided to patients, but the way it is reported will change.
 A high bad debt ratio can impact the amount of charity care a hospital is able to provide to patients.
 Bad debt also negatively impacts hospital revenue, restricting available services.

-According to Definitive Healthcare data, the average bad debt to net patient revenue ratio is 9.4 percent.
-Only six of the 4,500 hospitals reporting bad debt claimed a negative ratio.
-Of those six, only one hospital also reported a negative net patient revenue.
+According to Definitive Healthcare data, the average bad debt to net patient revenue ratio is 9 percent.
+Only six of the 4,495 hospitals reporting bad debt claimed a negative ratio.
+Of those six, four hospitals also reported a negative net patient revenue.